 The number of commuters in Dubai particularly those using public transportation like taxis, buses, marine transport, and the metro posted a new record arriving at 262.569 million from the first six months, compared to last year’s 165,527,687.

-According to chairman of the Board and executive director of Dubai Roads and Transport Authority (RTA), the stake of public transport increased from 6% in 2006 to 13% in 2013 and is likely to hit 14% by the end of this year.
+According to the chairman of the Board and executive director of Dubai Roads and Transport Authority (RTA), the stake of public transport increased from 6 percent in the year 2006 to 13percent in the year 2013 and is likely to hit 14 percent at the end of this year.

 The marine transit like the water taxis were used by 11,376 riders, ferry Dubai by 52,848, abras by 6,643,290, and water bus by 294,312 for a total of 7.182 million passengers for the first half of this year.

 Furthermore, Dubai taxis got a record of 53,282.652 travels and were used by 106,565,304 passengers for the first six months.